at15/at15/README.md

 I don't have any actively maintained public repositories right now.
 I plan to revive my Go and database projects and open source some websites I built using Next.js and Cloudflare, once I clean up all the copilot-generated code... (wait, I wrote cursor generatd code and cursor changed it to copilot when I told it to fix grammar error...)

 Outside work, I play tennis at Burnaby and Richmond tennis clubs.
 You can find a list of courts in BC at [search.tennis](https://search.tennis/court/ca/bc).
-If want to play, you can drop me a message on LinkedIn.
+If you want to play, you can drop me a message on LinkedIn.

 ## About the name at15